 - Section 195 of the TCA 1997 allows for an exemption from income tax for certain earnings of writers, composers, or artists.
 For the exemption to apply, the Respondent must make a determination under section 195(2) of the TCA 1997. - 4.
-The Respondent submitted that on 9 October 2023, the Appellant submitted an application for a determination under section 195(2) of the TCA 1997 in respect of the Work. - 5.
-On 23 October 2023, the Respondent wrote to the Appellant's representative to inform him of its decision to refuse to make a determination in respect of the Work, on the ground that the Work was a work of non-fiction which did not come within the criteria for non-fiction work set out in paragraph 7(2)(b) of the guidelines drawn up under section 195 of the TCA 1997 by the Minister for Culture, Heritage and the Gaeltacht ("the Guidelines").
-The Respondent stated that it was prepared to consider any further submissions in support of the Appellant's application and informed the Appellant's representative of the Appellant's right to appeal its decision. - 6.
-On 10 May 2024, the Appellant submitted a Notice of Appeal to the Commission. - 7.
-On 20 June 2024, the Appellant's representative informed the Commission that the Appellant had nothing further to add to Notice of Appeal.
-On 9 July 2024, the Respondent submitted a Statement of Case. - 8.
-The Commissioner has considered all of the documentation submitted by the parties in this appeal, including the Work.
+On 12 December 2023, the Appellant made applications for determinations under section 195(2) of the TCA 1997 in respect of the Works. - 5.
+On 13 February 2024, the Respondent wrote to the Appellant to inform him of its decisions to refuse to make a determination in respect of the Works, on the ground that the Works did not meet the required criteria set out in the legislation and the guidelines drawn up under section 195 of the TCA 1997 by the Minister for Culture, Heritage and the Gaeltacht ("the Guidelines").
+In relation to Work 1, the Respondent stated that in particular, it would not consider the Work to significantly add to the canon of work or to include the Appellant's unique insight into the subject matter.
+In relation to Work 2, the Respondent stated that in particular, it would consider that the Appellant's work was the editing of the book and editing of a work is not eligible for a determination under the scheme. - 6.
+On 10 July 2024, the Appellant submitted a Notice of Appeal to the Commission and enclosed supporting documentation.
+On 7 October 2024, the Respondent submitted a Statement of Case and on 10 October 2024, it submitted additional documentation.
+On 5 November 2024, the Appellant submitted additional documentation.
+Subject to one qualification below, the Commissioner has considered all of the documentation submitted by the parties in this appeal, including copies of the Works.